Welcome to Washington State Department of Agriculture's Specialty Crop Block Grant Program Site!

 SAM is a centrally maintained government-wide database that includes the names of organizations and individuals that have been debarred, suspended, declared ineligible, or been voluntarily excluded; the reasons for that status; and the duration of that status.
 You can search exclusion records on SAM at www.sam.gov to identify those parties excluded from receiving federal funds.
 The State department of agriculture must document the results of the search and must disclose unfavorable information to the SCBGP before awarding funds.
 The SCBGP will consider the information as part of the determination of whether the State department of agriculture may award funds to that particular sub-applicant.

-If invited to submit a full proposal, you will be required to submit a t least two (2) letters of support from industry.
+If invited to submit a full proposal, you will be required to submit two (2) letters of support from industry.

 Matching Funds and In-Kind Contributions

 Matching funds or in-kind contributions are not required, but are strongly encouraged.
 Documentation will be required if invited to submit a Grant Proposal.
 There is no preference for a cash or in- kind match.

 If the project is a continuation of a previously-funded project and is of an ongoing nature, a plan for sustainable funding will be required if invited to submit a Grant Proposal.
 SCBGP funds are not intended to support projects indefinitely.